Agriculture and Rural Development ARD & Economic & Social Issues ESI MCQ study material For Nabard Gr A & B Exam

 Answer (b).

-15. Besides Rabi and Kharif, which is the third crop season
+15. Besides Rabi and Kharif, which is the third crop season in India?

 a.
 Zaid